Mike Hilgers: Speaker (107th Legislature)

-Personal bills and priorities

 Expedited construction of the South Beltway (LB616)

 In 2019, Hilgers introduced and prioritized LB616, a bill to accelerate construction of the “long-awaited South Beltway, reducing its completion timetable from eight to three years.”
 In addition to accelerating the timetable for completion the bill was estimated to save $25 million in construction costs.
 The bill passed 48–0.
 As of May 2021, the South Beltway was on track to be finished on its expedited schedule.

 Expansion of direct primary care (LB1119)

 In 2018, he prioritized LB1119, Senator Riepe's bill to expand direct primary care in Nebraska.
 The bill passed on final reading.

 Expansion of broadband (LB388)

 In 2021, he prioritized LB388, a bill introduced at the request of Governor Ricketts to expand high-speed broadband to 30,000 households around the State of Nebraska.
 The bill passed 49–0.

 Streamlining road construction (LB271)

 Hilgers introduced in 2017 LB271, which cut red tape in the construction of certain larger highway construction projects.
 LB271 was estimated to cut $19 million annually by allowing the state to take over certain environmental reviews.
 The Norfolk Daily News called it a “wise idea” for roads construction.
 The bill was prioritized by fellow Lincoln senator, Senator Geist, and passed 48–0.